olavt/matter-electricity-meter/README.md

 This article shows how to create a Matter device that can read data from the HAN-port of a domestic electricity meter to read data for power usage and electricity consumption.

-This article is based on Silicon Labs Gecko SDK version 4.3.2 with Silicon Labs Matter 2.2.0.
+This article is based on Simplicity SDK Suite v2024.12.0 with Silicon Labs Matter 2.5.0 extensions (based on Matter version 1.4).

 <img src="./images/xg24-ek2703a.png" alt="Silicon Labs EFR32xG24 Explorer Kit Board" width="200" height="170"/>